rdlowrey/auryn/README.md

 only when a call happens.

-> **NOTE:** Using `Auryn\Injector::delegate` will bypass the proxied class, if you want to delegate class instantiation with your factory and you want also a proxy version of it you have to create your business logic for handle proxy.
+> **NOTE:** Using `Auryn\Injector::delegate` will bypass the proxied class, if you want to delegate class instantiation with your factory and you want also a proxy version of it you have to create your business logic for handling proxy.

 ### Instantiation Delegates